Azure-Samples/iot-hub-c-raspberrypi-docker/doc/mac-os-x-10.10.md

 6. Debug `main.c`.

-   * Open `main.c` and insert breakpoints by pressing `F9` key.
+   a.
+Open `main.c` and insert breakpoints by pressing `F9` key.
-   * Start debugging by pressing `F5` key.
+   b.
+Start debugging by pressing `F5` key.
 Code execution will stop at the breakpoint you set.
-   * Press `F10` to debug step by step.
+   c.
+Press `F10` to debug step by step.
 Enjoy debugging!

    ![main.png](media/mac/main.png)